Samatata: Names

 Samataṭa has been described by various similar names, including Samatat/Samata/Saknat/Sankat/Sankanat.In Sanskrit, sama means equal and taṭa means coast or shore.

 Geography

 On the basis of the evidence provided by inscriptions, Chinese writings, and archaeological evidence, it can be deduced that Samatata covered the trans-Meghna territories.
-It included areas along the banks of the Meghna River and its tributaries; including the modern Bangladeshi districts of Sylhet, Maulvi Bazar, Habiganj, Sunamganj, Narsingdi, Narayanganj, Dhaka, Munshiganj, Brahmanbaria, Chandpur, Comilla, Noakhali, Feni and Lakshmipur.
+It included areas along the banks of the Meghna River and its tributaries; including the modern districts of Bengal region such as Sylhet, Maulvi Bazar, Habiganj, Sunamganj, Narsingdi, Narayanganj, Dhaka, Munshiganj, Brahmanbaria, Chandpur, Comilla, Noakhali, Jessore, Feni, Barisal, Khulna district, Lakshmipur, North 24 Parganas and South 24 Parganas.
 It included the Bangladeshi Channel Islands of Hatia and Sandwip; as well as the islands of Bhola, Maheshkhali, Kutubdia and St. Martin's.
 It included parts of Tripura (in present-day Northeast India), Bangladesh's Chittagong and Cox's Bazar districts; and northern Arakan (present-day Rakhine State, Myanmar).
 Samatata's erstwhile neighbours included the geopolitical divisions of Vanga (Southwest Bengal), Pundravardhana (North Bengal), and parts of Kamarupa (historical Assam).